 Winter Is Coming

 I hate to start with such a depressing thought.
 As a child, the Canadian National Exhibition (CNE) marked the end of summer.
-The CNE offered a last outing as the days ticked down to the start of school.
+The CNE was a great way to find some fun and it offered a last outing as the days ticked down to the start of school.
 We always hope we are home Labour Day weekend to enjoy the Toronto airshow closing the CNE.
 Even though we know it signals that winter is coming!

 We are both big airshow fans.
 David and I met at flight school while we were taking flying lessons.
 It started our time around planes.
 We have travelled to airshows in Canada and the US.
 One year we even made it to the huge airshow in Vegas.

 This year we were in town for September.
 On the Toronto airshow practice day, David headed to the roof as we heard the first jets roar past.
 We live in a 47 storey condo on the lake and the roof is a great place to get buzzed as the planes fly by.